Eggmansworld/Datfiles/README.md

 - usability (are the files going to be utilized by the user at times, such as in an emulator), and
 - sanity when managing these files (don't intentionally make insanely large archives which become unweildly)

+Below are some notes I have put together to assist users in understanding some of the more advanced and tricky features of managing their collections with RV.
+Hopefully I've been able to pass on the information in an understandable way without confusing anyone.
+If something does not make sense to you, please be sure to stop by the RomVault [Discord](https://discord.gg/fVJQPA8) and ask your questions!

 # Archive Types Reviewed

 When working with datfiles, you can modify the Archive Type of a folder by right-clicking on the folder and selecting "Set Dir Dat Settings".
 There are 4 modes you can set that affect how each folder is stored and processed: